mr-eyes/kCluster/docs/examples/example_1.md

 That means if there's at least 1% of the sequences is shared between both of the sequences they will be grouped together in one cluster.

-`kCluster cluster -m 5 -M 25 -s 5 --db idx_seq_kCluster.sqlite --cutoff 0.0`
+`kSpider cluster -m 5 -M 25 -s 5 --db idx_seq_kCluster.sqlite --cutoff 0.0`

 The output of the clustering will be just one group contains the sequences `1` and `2`.

 **Increasing** the similarity threshold to 90% will split the two sequences into two separate clusters,

-`kCluster cluster -m 5 -M 25 -s 5 --db idx_seq_kCluster.sqlite --cutoff 0.9`
+`kSpider cluster -m 5 -M 25 -s 5 --db idx_seq_kCluster.sqlite --cutoff 0.9`